vertesy/RoxygenReady/README.md

 The function annotation scaffold created by **RoxygenReady** spares you a lot of time documenting your functions easily and precisely.
 Your users gonna be grateful!
 The annotation it creates, can be automatically compiled into a package with a few lines of code.
 Packages are the standard way of distribution R code, as they integrate with other services, code sharing becomes much easier.
 (See the installation section for an examples)

-## Workflow: stream lined package creation
+## Workflow: streamlined package creation

 1. *You start out with your .R file containing your favorite scripts*